develar/protobuf/java/README.md

 For Android users, it's recommended to use protobuf Java Lite runtime because of its smaller code size.
-Java Lite runtime also works better with Proguard because it doesn't rely on Java reflection and is optimized to allow as much code stripping as possible.
+Java Lite runtime also works better with Proguard because it doesn't rely on Java reflection and is optimized to allow as much[README.md](..%2FREADME.md) code stripping as possible.
 You can following these [instructions to use Java Lite runtime](lite.md).